Bubobubobubobubo/sardine/docs/sardinopedia.md

     print('second!')
     again(first)
 ```
 A swimming function calling another one, calling back the first.
+This is a bit hacky but it is possible.

 ### Waterpolo